NikunjSonigara/Restaurant-Reservation-System/README.md

 # Restaurant-Reservation-System

 ## Purpose
-In this era of life, people’s biggest asset is time, and nobody wants to waste it.
-My purpose behind this app is to allow customers to easily book a table at a restaurant through the internet, streamline the reservation process for the restaurant, and improve the customer experience by reducing wait times and ensuring availability.
+In today's fast-paced world, where time is our most valuable resource, the purpose of this app is to provide a seamless solution for individuals looking to dine out.
+Our aim is to empower customers to efficiently book tables at their favorite restaurants using the convenience of the internet.
+Simultaneously, we seek to optimize the reservation process for restaurants and enhance the overall customer experience by minimizing wait times and ensuring table availability.

 ## Scope
-The scope of an app typically includes the following features:
+The scope of this application encompasses the following key features:
-1. Reservation of Seat: Customers can choose a restaurant and reserve a seat, specifying the date, time, and person through the application.
+**Reservation of Seat:** Customers will have the ability to browse through a variety of restaurants and effortlessly reserve a table.
+They can specify the date, time and the number of individuals in their party through the application.
-2. Online Payment: Customers can reserve a seat online by making a payment.
-3. Reserve Notification with OTP: Customers receive booking notifications, including the otp, after reserving their seat.
+**Online Payment:** To further enhance convenience, customers will be able to make their reservations by completing the payment online.
+This feature eliminates the need for in-person transactions and ensures a confirmed reservation.
+**Reserve Notification with OTP:** After successfully reserving a seat, customers will receive immediate booking notifications, including a One-Time Password (OTP) for verification purposes.
+This added layer of security ensures the authenticity of the reservation and enhances customer trust.

+## Technology Stack
+To accomplish our purpose and implement the specified scope, we have leveraged the following cutting-edge technologies:
+**Flutter:** We have chosen Flutter as the framework for building our mobile application.
+Flutter's cross-platform capabilities enable us to provide a consistent and seamless user experience across both iOS and Android devices.
+Its rich widget library and fast development cycle enable us to deliver a visually appealing and responsive application.
+**Firebase:** Firebase, a comprehensive platform offered by Google, serves as the backend infrastructure for our application.
+It provides robust features such as real-time database capabilities, authentication services and cloud functions.
+Firebase ensures the security and scalability of our app, facilitating secure online payments, user authentication and efficient data management.

 ## Snapshort of the Application
 ### Signup & Login